Backed by a Track Record of Success

 Personal Experience With the Immigration Process

 In 1996, several laws were passed that have caused a dramatic increase in the deportation rate of foreigners.
 These include the Antiterrorism and Effective Death Penalty Act (AEDPA) and the Illegal Immigration Reform and Immigrant Responsibility Act (IIRAIRA).
 It is important to understand that the laws surrounding immigration matters contain harsh provisions that can lead to deportation for even small misdemeanors.
-As such, it is in your best interest to seek the legal support of the Simon Law Group as soon as possible.
+As such, it is in your best interest to seek the legal support of Simon Law Group, PLLC as soon as possible.

 Defend Your Rights, Protect Your Future.
 Call Simon Law Group, PLLC Today.